omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Code.md

 A framework for entry-level web literacy & 21st Century skills.
 Write - Code: Understanding basic principles, purpose, and applications of coding and programming languages.

 ## Task 1 HTML Puzzle Cubes
-You will race to sequence the paper boxes labeled with HTML tags, **becoming familiar with the most common HTML tags and how to structure a web page.**
+You will race to sequence the paper boxes labeled with HTML tags, **becoming familiar with the most common HTML tags and how to structure a web page,** learning about **coding.**

 **Task**